sanctuuary/APE_UseCases/README.md

 The project cointains different scenarios where APE (the Automated Pipeline Explorer) can be used to automate the workflow composition.
 Most of the UseCases are modeling and trying to solve real-life problems in diferent domains (e.g. bioinformatisc, GIS).

+### Run APE from the command line
-In order to use the APE library from the command line, simple run the APE-<version>.jar file using command:
+In order to use the APE library from the command line, simply run the `APE-<version>-executable.jar` file using command:

-    java -jar APE-<version>.jar [path_to_ape.config_file]
+    java -jar APE-<version>-executable.jar [path_to_ape.config_file]

-for example, if you would clone this repository on your local machine, you could run a [demo use case](ImageMagic) by executing the following command:
+for example, if you would download the [APE-1.0.1-executable.jar](https://repo.maven.apache.org/maven2/io/github/sanctuuary/APE/1.0.1/APE-1.0.1-executable.jar) to the root of this repository on your local machine, you could run a [demo use case](ImageMagic) by executing the following command: